Amie L. Mathy Center

 - Must complete an application and the Viterbo member must be present with the new member at the time of the registration.

-- The new “Plus One” member must pay a fee of $50 per term*
+- The new “Plus One” member must pay the appropriate fee

 - The new “Plus One” member must obtain a Viterbo issued I.D. from the Physical Plant to gain access to the Mathy Center.